fabriziotorelli-wipro/buildit-rancher-catalog/kubernetes-templates/samba-ac-dc/0/README.md

-# BuildIT Samba AC-DC
+# BuildIT Samba AD-DC

-Samba AC-DC server is a Domain Controller.
+Samba AD-DC server is a Domain Controller.

 Here the BuildIt revision of the server service.
-It's composed by a deployment, a service, and ingress for Kubernrts.
-It provides Domain Control and https://wiki.samba.org
+It's composed by a deployment, a service, and ingress for Kubernetes.
+It provides Domain Control refer to : https://wiki.samba.org